waifuumcleaner/SC_exam/README.md

 python3 gain_curve_condor.py
 ```
 ### Outputs
-During the analysis (locally or with Docker), real-time updates can be found in the .log files produced in the `outputs/logs` folder (which is created when running the program).
+During the analysis (locally or with Docker), real-time updates can be found in the .log files created in the `outputs/logs` folder.
+Occasionally, some signals are too noisy to provide useful information on the produced charge.
+When this occurs, a warning is printed, and the analysis proceeds to process the next files.
 If the project is run in an HTCondor Pool, upon executing `condor_transfer_data <ClusterID>`, the HTCondor output files can be found in the `outputs/condor_errors`, `outputs/condor_logs`, and `outputs/condor_outputs` subfolders.
 The analysis produces Pandas dataframes, saved as .pkl files (found in `outputs/lists` or `outputs/condor_lists`, depending on how the project is run).
 These are then used to create the final result of the analysis, which are the gain curves, saved as `outputs/gain_curves.png`.